What is work-life balance?

 Consequences of poor work-life balance manifest at both the individual and team levels.

-Individuals can experience decreased productivity, lower satisfaction with work, and growing frustration with their current role and responsibilities.
-Without sufficient time outside of work, individuals are also more vulnerable to negative changes to their self-image when it is tied too closely to their performance at work.
+Individuals can experience decreased productivity, lower satisfaction at work, and growing frustration with their current role and responsibilities.
+Without sufficient time outside of work to explore their own interests, individuals are also more vulnerable to negative changes to their self-image when it is tied too closely to their performance at work.

 Over the long-term, poor work-life balance can lead to burnout and chronic stress.

-Burnout is a severe form of mental and physical exhaustion—one cause being overworking for extended periods of time.
-Symptoms can be mental—negativism, cynicism, and detachment—as well as physical—headaches, fatigue, and sleeplessness.
+Burnout is a severe form of mental and physical exhaustion.
+One common cause of burnout is overworking for extended periods of time without opportunities to rest, recharge, or pursue interests outside of work.
+Symptoms of burnout can be mental—negativism, cynicism, and detachment—as well as physical—headaches, fatigue, and sleeplessness.

-Left unchecked, burnout can impact a team’s ability to achieve their goals.
-Teams can experience drops in productivity, growing dissatisfaction, and ultimately higher turnover.
+Left unchecked, burnout can negatively impact a team’s ability to achieve their goals.
+Teams can experience drops in long-term productivity, growing dissatisfaction, and, ultimately, higher turnover.

 Can you use data sources and metrics to measure work-life balance?

 Engineers can measure time spent working during and outside their working hours.
-They can also measure code day length—essentially the time between their first and last line of code.
-Together, code time and code day length can provide insight into how long you are ‘online’ and at what hours you are ‘online.’
+They can also measure code day length—essentially the time between their first and last line of code each day.
+Together, code time and code day length can provide insight into how long you are ‘online’ and at what hours you are connected to work.